Our business

 4. Law Enforcement Processing

-As previously mentioned, the PIRC is a named competent body in the DPA 2018 and as such is subject to Part 3, Law Enforcement Processing when processing personal data for this purpose.
+As previously mentioned, the PIRC is a named competent body in the DPA and as such is subject to DPA Part 3, Law Enforcement Processing when processing personal data for this purpose.

-The six data protection principles set out in Part 3 differ from the six data processing principles in the GDPR in only one significant way: there is no requirement for personal data to be processed transparently, because of the risk of prejudicing criminal investigations.
+The seven data protection principles set out in Part 3 differ from the seven data processing principles in the UK GDPR in only one significant way: there is no requirement for personal data to be processed transparently, because of the risk of prejudicing criminal investigations.

-Competent authorities or their processors must be able to distinguish between different categories of data subjects, such as suspects, convicts, victims and witnesses.
+Competent authorities and their processors must be able to distinguish between different categories of data subjects, such as suspects, convicts, victims and witnesses.

 5. Handling of Personal/Sensitive Information